What is the Provincial Energy Efficiency Scorecard?

-A national low-carbon transition requires a tripling of energy efficiency from current levels.
-Energy savings will be largely driven by the provinces and territories, because they have jurisdiction over the most relevant policy areas, such as public utility regulation and building energy codes.
+This is the third year of Efficiency Canada’s comprehensive benchmarking of provincial energy efficiency policies.
+Energy savings will be largely driven by the provinces and territories because they have jurisdiction over relevant policy areas, such as public utility regulation and building energy codes.

 Download the Scorecard

 Résumé du Québec (français)

 Résumé du Nouveau-Brunswick (français)